protesilaos/my-website/_pages/about.md

 software or related.
 Refer to my website's section on [books and standalone essays](https://protesilaos.com/books).

+For a more personal take, check [Comment on whether I have ASD](https://protesilaos.com/commentary/2022-06-01-asd/).
+It is part of my website's "commentary" section, which covers general life issues.
+There probably are other hints about me in that section, though this one is straightforward.

 ## protesilaos.com

 This website has been online since 2011.
 It contains more than 600